8 Natural Ways to Lower Histamine

-When you read the word histamine, you probably immediately associate it with antihistamine, which are drugs for allergy sufferers.
+When you read the word histamine, you probably immediately associate it with antihistamine, which is an over-the-counter drug for allergy sufferers.
 However, histamine is not inherently bad.
-In fact, it’s your body’s way of letting you know you’re allergic to something in your environment or something you consumed.
+In fact, it’s your body’s way of letting you know you’re reacting to something in your environment or something you consumed.

-Some people also have histamine intolerance, which occurs when histamine in your body is unable to be metabolized and detoxified effectively.
+Some people also have histamine intolerance, which occurs when too much histamine in your body can’t be broken down.
 Histamine intolerance presents in a wide range of symptoms that usually can’t be attributed to anything else, such as headaches, dizziness, facial swelling, fatigue, trouble sleeping, and more.

 1. Follow a low-histamine diet